6 min read · Design

 Quick Answers

-No — simpler architecture often reads better with single material; mixed material is design statement, not requirement.
+No. Simpler architecture often reads better with a single clean material; mixing is a design statement, not a requirement, and adding materials can hurt more than help.

-Each material has its own warranty; integration flashing must be done correctly.
+Each material carries its own warranty, and the integration flashing between them must be done correctly, since most mixed-material problems begin at the transitions.

 Sources